Adaptive Approximate Policy Iteration: EXPERIMENTS

 \textbf{DeepSea} \citep{osband2017deep}.
 In the DeepSea environment, states comprise an $N \times N$ grid, and there are two actions.
 The environment transitions and costs are deterministic.
-On action 0 in cell $(i, j)$, the environment transitions to $((i + 1) \mod N, \max(0, j-1))$.
-On action 1 in cell $(i, j)$, the environment transitions to cell $((i + 1) \mod N, \min(N-1, j+1))$.
-The agent starts in state $(0, 0)$.
-The reward (negative cost) for being in the cell $(N-1, N-1)$ is $2N$ for any action.
-For all other states $x$, the reward is $r(x, 0)=0$ and $r(x, 1)=-1$.
-In the infinite horizon setting, an optimal strategy first takes the action 1 $N$ times (to get to $(N-1, N-1)$) and then takes an equal number of 0 and 1 actions, and has expected average reward close to $1.5$.
+The agent starts in the top-left cell $(0, 0)$.
+On action 0, the agent transitions down and left, and receives reward 0.
+On action 1, the agent transitions down and right, and receives reward -1.
+On transitioning to the bottom-right cell $(N-1, N-1)$, the agent receives reward $2N$.
+The infinite-horizon version of the environment wraps the environment around the vertical axis.
+An optimal strategy first takes the action 1 $N$ times (to get to $(N-1, N-1)$) and then takes an equal number of 0 and 1 actions, and has expected average reward close to $1.5$.
 A simple strategy that always takes action 1 has an average reward $1$, and a suboptimal strategy that only takes action 0 has an average reward of $0$.
 We represent states as length-$2N$ vectors containing one-hot indicators for each grid coordinate, and estimate linear $Q$-functions.

-\textbf{CartPole} \cite{barto1983neuronlike}.
+\textbf{CartPole} \citep{barto1983neuronlike}.
 In the CartPole environment, the goal is to balance an inverted pole attached by an unactuated joint to a cart, which moves along a frictionless rail.
 There are two actions, corresponding to pushing the cart to the left or right.
 The observation consists of the position and velocity of the cart, pole angle, and pole velocity at the tip.
 There is a reward of +1 for every timestep that the pole remains upright.
 The episodic version of the environment ends if the pole angle is more than 15 degrees from vertical, if the cart moves more than 2.4 units from the center, or after 200 steps.
 In the infinite-horizon version, if the episode ends after $h$ steps, we return a reward of $h - 200$ and reset.
 For this task, in addition to the given observation, we extract multivariate Fourier basis features \cite{konidaris2011value} of order 4.